Period sex is a queer issue

 Flex Disc is worn inside the body, like a tampon, but sits in a different place—an area called the vaginal fornix.
 The vaginal fornix is all the way at the back of the vaginal canal, just beneath the cervix.
 It creates the vagina’s “rear wall” and is also the area with the widest diameter.

 Flex Disc doesn’t block the vaginal canal, which means you can have penetrative sex while wearing it.
 The disc leaves your vagina free for any kind of sexual pleasure while sealing in leaks and odors.
-It’s safe to use with a partner, a toy, fingers, and can be worn along with contraceptives including the IUD, ring, and condoms.
+It can be used with a partner, a toy, fingers, and can be worn along with contraceptives including an IUD (confirm with your doctor first), NuvaRing, and condoms.

 It’s important to note, however, that the disc itself is not a contraceptive.